Controller Editor

 SysEx Editor

-SysEx (System Exclusive) message appear in the SysEx editor.
+SysEx (System Exclusive) messages appear in the SysEx editor.

 The EDIT button pops up a list of all SysEx messages.
 You can modify them or add new ones.
 SysEx messages always start with F0 and end with F7.

-Note: SysEx events aren't tied to a MIDI channel.
-If a certain SysEx does contain a channel field you have to update it manually if you change the track's MIDI channel in the External MIDI Instrument window.
+Note: SysEx messages aren't tied to a MIDI channel.
+If a certain SysEx does contain a channel field, you have to update it manually if you change the track's MIDI channel in the MIDI Instrument window.

 Tip: make sure messages like "XG On" are at position 0 (the first beat of the first bar).
 This allows Export MIDI Tracks to put it before any other messages.

-The SysEx editor also supports "Sequencer specific" meta events.
-These events start with FF7F.
+The SysEx editor also supports "Sequencer Specific" meta messages.
+These messages start with FF7F.
 They'll be saved in (exported) MIDI files.
-They won't be sent to MIDI instruments (the MIDI specs don't allow for that).
+They won't be sent to MIDI instruments (the MIDI specs don't allow for this).